 Results: Among the 384 patients with traumatic injuries received for head trauma, 104 of them (27.1%) presented facial damage and were considered for further analysis.
 The average age of the patients was 32.02 years, with extremes of 8 months and 79 years.
 In this study, 87 of the patients (83.6%) were male.
 The traffic accidents were the most common circumstance found in which facial trauma occurred (76% of cases).
 These injuries were accompanied by at least one bone fracture in 93.3% of the cases.
 Cases with fractures of more than 3 facial bones appeared in 40.2% of the cases and those with fractures of 2 to 3 bones appeared in 44.6% of the cases.
 The midface was the most common site of the fracture found in 87.6% of patients.
 Fractures of the orbital wall were noted in 58.8% of the cases and the jawbone was the site of fracture in 51.5% of the cases.
-In the vault, the fractures involved the extra-facial frontal bone for 36.1% of the cases.
-Extradural hematoma was found in 16 patients and subdural hematoma was found in 13 patients.
+In the vault, the fractures involved the extra-facial frontal bone for 36.1% of the cases and temporal bone for 18.6% of the cases.
+Cerebral contusion was found in 41.2% and pneumo-encephaly in 15.5% of the cases.
+Extradural hematoma was found in 13 patients.

 Conclusion: CT scan is an available diagnostic tool of choice in facial trauma patients.
 Most of them are young patients and presented with multiple fractures localized in the middle level of the face with concomitant involvement of the brain.
 A systematic search for concomitant lesions in the brain should be done because of their high frequency.

-Key words: Computed tomography-scar; Traumatism; Face injuries
+Key words: Computed tomography-scan; Traumatism ; Face injuries